pingcap/docs-cn/tidb-troubleshooting-map.md

 - 6.2.2 `Access denied for user 'root'@'172.31.43.27' (using password: YES)` shows when you run `query status` or check the log.

-    - The database related passwords in all the DM configuration files must be encrypted by `dmctl`.
+    - The database related passwords in all the DM configuration files should be encrypted by `dmctl`.
 If a database password is empty, it is unnecessary to encrypt the password.
+Cleartext passwords can be used since v1.0.6.
     - During DM operation, the user of the upstream and downstream databases must have the corresponding read and write privileges.
-Data Migration also [prechecks the corresponding privileges](https://docs.pingcap.com/tidb-data-migration/v1.0/precheck) automatically while starting the data replication task.
+Data Migration also [prechecks the corresponding privileges](https://docs.pingcap.com/tidb-data-migration/v2.0/precheck) automatically while starting the data replication task.
     - To deploy different versions of DM-worker/DM-master/dmctl in a DM cluster, see the [case study on AskTUG](https://asktug.com/t/dm1-0-0-ga-access-denied-for-user/1049/5) in Chinese.

 - 6.2.3 A replication task is interrupted with the `driver: bad connection` error returned.